Practice Guidelines for Family Nurse Practitioners Elsevier eBook on VitalSource (Retail Access Card), 5th Edition

 Elsevier eBook on VitalSource - Access Card

-The latest evidence-based guidelines to prepare you for FNP practice!
-Practice Guidelines for Family Nurse Practitioners, 5th Edition provides essential, information on the latest national and international guidelines and evidence-based protocols for primary care patients of all ages.
+The latest evidence-based guidelines to prepare students for FNP practice!
+Practice Guidelines for Family Nurse Practitioners, 5th Edition provides essential information on the latest national and international guidelines and evidence-based protocols for primary care patients of all ages.
 Key details are easy to find with the book’s concise, outline-style guidelines and abundant summary tables and charts.
 Content highlights now include the use of bold type for "not-to-be-missed" content, bold italic type for non-urgent/non-emergent interprofessional referrals, and bold italic type plus an eye-catching icon for urgent/emergent interprofessional referrals.
 In addition to coverage of the most common conditions seen in outpatient settings, this edition includes the latest information on topics such as jaundice, fever of unknown origin, and unexpected weight loss.
 Plus, the popular Practice Pearls boxes have been expanded throughout the book.

 - Current, evidence-based guidelines for patients of all ages provide the latest guidance for management of disorders commonly seen by FNPs in primary care settings.